mrbazzan/countryCLI/README.md

 If you find a bug, please [file an issue](https://github.com/mrbazzan/pynation/issues).

-If you have feature requests, please [file an issue](https://github.com/mrbazzan/pynation/issues) and use the appropriate label.
+If you have feature requests, please [file an issue](https://github.com/mrbazzan/pynation/issues) and use the appropriate label

 ## How to Contribute